 the licensee will perform the functions of the supplier of last resort for that area, and in particular will carry out the arrangements and provisions in the last resort supply plan if it comes into operation under section 11ZAD.

-[Section 11ZAJ inserted by No. 53 of 2003 s.
+[Section 11ZAJ inserted: No. 53 of 2003 s.
 37.]

 11ZAK.
 Provision may be made by regulation